 Matthew had worked his way up to the Star Rank in Boy Scouts by following the motto “be prepared.”
 It was natural that step one in his plan to obtain a college football scholarship would be building a solid foundation through research and preparation.
 He started by familiarizing himself with all aspects of the game of football by studying offenses and defenses.
 He explored special team plays for strengths and weaknesses.
 Matthew realized that to gain a true understanding of the game, he had to learn the basic assignments of each position.
 This learning process is best accomplished by reading football training books, watching football games at all levels, and—most importantly—playing any and all positions when given the chance, like in a pickup game.
 What is gained from practicing this discipline is an understanding of what is happening on the field of play, which facilitates better decision making when the action starts.

 Conditioning is key to playing aggressive football.
 Proper conditioning requires healthy eating habits, regular structured exercise, and adequate rest periods.
 College recruiters sift through applicants looking for certain athletic skills, abilities, and potential.
 At the skill positions they want to see a player’s 40-yard speed.
 At all positions they want to see a player’s vertical leap potential.
 The test is to stand next to a wall, with marked levels, and leap with an outstretched arm touching the highest number you can reach.
 The ability to leap high with an extended arm has stopped more than one pass from being completed.
-In the gym the ability to squat press substantive weight is evaluated along with the number of reps one can perform when bench pressing.
-A target weight for squats is 300 lbs.
-The goal for bench pressing should be to get close to pressing 225 lbs. five times.
+In the gym, the ability to squat press substantive weight is evaluated along with the number of reps you can perform when bench pressing.
+A target weight for squats is 300 lb.
+The goal for bench pressing should be to get close to pressing 225 lb. five times.
 The stronger the player, regardless of size, the better the chance a block or tackle will be made.
 Matthew decided the best way for him to be in condition was to participate in various sports year-round.

 Yet, just as important as physical fitness, candidates must be academically qualified.
 That starts freshman year of high school.
 An academic course has to be charted and maintained that prepares a candidate for the rigors of being a student-athlete.
 No college coach wants to invest time and funds into a player who will flunk classes and be ineligible to suit up.
-Matthew signed up for tutoring in math, his worst subject, and also spent money on a practice SAT test.
-It is absolutely essential that you obtain certain scores on either the ACT or SAT to be eligible for a college football scholarship; check with the colleges you’re considering for their requirements and further details.
+Matthew signed up for tutoring in math, his worst subject, and spent money on a practice SAT.
+It is absolutely essential that you obtain certain scores on the ACT or SAT to be eligible for a college football scholarship; check with the colleges you’re considering for their requirements and further details.
 (For more help, visit our standardized test prep section!)

 If a scholarship candidate diligently follows established physical fitness and academic objectives, the third leg of the preparation step will most likely fall in place.
 That is to stay involved, stay balanced, and stay out of trouble.
 More than a few potential scholarship candidates have dropped the ball off the field and lost a golden opportunity due to poor judgement or immaturity.